KelvinHere/Yoga_Milestone_4/README.md

 project, they are listed below.

 ### Near Future
+- More comprehensive sales data for instructors, split into monthly totals.
 - Lesson history for quick links back to a lesson whose name cannot be remembered
 - Implement a time limit on uploading images so a user cannot spam images to the application.
 - Use a private video hosting service to give the site more control and better security for paid lessons (sharing of urls).